 Controlling a Garage Door: More than a Luxury

 More people with disabilities are driving than ever before, thanks to technologies that let them control their vehicles including hand controls for accelerating and braking, left foot accelerators, steering devices, and other adaptations.
-Vehicles, usually vans, can be modified with wider doors and ramps that allow wheelchairs to be maneuvered into the driver’s seat.
+If you’ve never seen such adaptations made to a vehicle and you or someone you know could benefit from a car made with such enhancements, have a look into a page like this if you’re New to Motability, as there are many different adaptations that can be made to a number of vehicles found on the road today.
+Vehicles, usually vans, can be modified with wider doors and ramps that allow wheelchairs to be maneuvered into the driver’s seat, if you’re trying to find such models then perhaps have a look at mobility stores current vehicle stock.
 Most of the major automakers manufacture vehicles for people with disabilities.

 Once a person with disabilities returns to the road or drives for the first time, the ability to control the garage door isn’t just a luxury, but a necessity.
 Few people with limiting disabilities can raise or lower a manual door.
 And like other drivers, they don’t want to enter their homes from directly outdoors for the same convenience, health, and safety reasons as non-disabled people.